 For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.
 For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.

 These two verses (3:16-17) may be the most quoted in God's Word.
-They speak of love, life, and salvation – all relational items.
-But now consider the very last verse in the same chapter.
+This is one of the most critical God is relational verses in the Bible.
+It speaks of love, life, and salvation – all relational items.
+But consider the very last verse in the same chapter.

 He who believes in the Son has everlasting life; and he who does not believe the Son shall not see life, but the wrath of God abides on him.